-Explanation: This is a generic message which indicates one or more missing parameters on a subcommand or command.
-For example a DRAWGRAPHIC BOX must have a BOXSIZE subcommand coded.
+This generic message indicates that one or more parameters are missing on a subcommand or command.
+For example, a DRAWGRAPHIC BOX must have a BOXSIZE subcommand coded.

-Operator response: Provide the correct parameter(s) on the command or subcommand.
+Provide the correct parameters on the command or subcommand.

-PARAMETER (PARM1) IN (COMMAND OR SUBCOMMAND) IS INVALID.
+AKQ116E PARAMETER (PARM1) IN (COMMAND OR SUBCOMMAND) IS INVALID.

-Explanation: This is a generic message which indicates that a parameter in a subcommand or command is invalid.
+This generic message indicates that a parameter in a subcommand or command is invalid.

-Operator response: Provide the correct parameter on the command or subcommand.
+Provide the correct parameter on the command or subcommand.